ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/containerd.md

 ## Hello World example

-Now that the container image has been pulled, we will showcase a few of the commands from the OCI specification.
-The expected output will show after each command.
+Now that the container image has been pulled, you can try few of the commands from the OCI specification.
+The expected output is shown after each command.

-Create and start the container.
+Create and start the container:
 ```bash
 ctr run --runtime io.containerd.hybrid \
 ghcr.io/smarter-project/hybrid-runtime/hello_world_imx8mp:latest test
 ```

-Check that the container was created.
+Check that the container was created:
 ```bash
 ctr c ls
 ```